wp-plugins/facebook-page-publish/readme.txt

 == Description ==

 "Facebook Page Publish" publishes your blog posts to your fan page!
 Posts appear on the wall of your fan page as if you would share a link.
-The authors gravatar or a random post image, the title, categories and a short excerpt of your post are shown.
+The authors [gravatar](http://gravatar.com) or a random post image, the title, categories and a short excerpt of your post are shown.

 Decide yourself when and what post to publish to your page.

 Uses the modern facebook graph-API and integrates easily into your WordPress Blog.

-All you need is:
+All you need is (see **Installation**):

 * A facebook application (application ID + secret)
 * A facebook fan page (page ID)